 Sealy cuts its warranties from 15 to 10 years

-Sealy Inc. has reduced the length of its warranties for Posturepedic and Stearns & Foster mattresses from 15 years to ten years effective Dec.
+Sealy Inc. has reduced the length of its warranties for Posturepedic and Stearns & Foster mattresses from 15 years to ten years, this policy will be effective Dec.
 1, 1994.
 The move was in response to feedback from 122 retailers taking part in Sealy's Quality Review Audit that ended in Aug., 1994.
-Sealy officials said that consumers believe ten years is a reasonable lifetime for a mattress, and retailers agreed that 15 years is unreasonable.
+Sealy officials said that consumers believe ten years is a reasonable lifetime for a mattress, especially twin size futon mattress, and retailers agreed that 15 years is unreasonable.
 Executives at competing firms praised the move as long overdue.

 CLEVELAND--In a bold industry move, one long awaited by many retailers, Sealy has revised its warranty policy from 15 years down to 10.

 "Our goal is to provide preferred products that give people the best possible support and comfort," explained David McIlquham, vice president of marketing for Sealy Inc. "Retailers have consistently told us that the new Sealy Posturepedic and Stearns & Foster product lines that we introduced in the past 18 months are achieving that goal.
 However, at the time we introduced these new products, many retailers asked us to consider reducing warranties even further than the changes we made at that time."
-Barragan family sleeps well at night ... as world's largest mattress retailer
+Find more information about one of these retailers here Barragan family sleeps well at night ... as world's largest mattress retailer

 The decision to change the warranties by Sealy was further reinforced by feedback the company received from key customers.
-From February through August, Sealy conducted a Quality Review Audit among 122 retailers to learn how the company might continue to improve its products and services.
+From February to August, Sealy conducted a Quality Review Audit among 122 retailers to know how the company might continue to improve its products and services.
 One of the key responses was to shorten the length of warranties.

 Effective Dec.
 1, 1994, the new limited warranties for Sealy Posturepedic and Stearns & Foster are non-prorated for the entire 10 years.
 Sealy's Premium Comfort Series products will also retain a 10-year, non-prorated limited warranty.
 The Classic Comfort Series warranty will remain a 10-year, limited warranty of which the first five years are non-prorated.

 McIlquham related, "Sealy continues to stand behind the superior quality of its products and dedicated service.
-Our research shows that the bulk of consumers believe a good twin futon mattress should last an average of 10 years and that 10 years is a reasonable time for a warranty.
-Further-more, the vast majority of warranty claims occur within the first two years of purchase."
+Our research shows that the bulk of consumers believe a good bedding products, for example a twin futon mattress, should last an average of 10 years and that 10 years is a reasonable time for a warranty.
+Furthermore, the vast majority of warranty claims occur within the first two years of purchase."

 Sealy's director of marketing Jim Ruehlmann said plans for the study, which was conducted by an outside consulting agency, started in late 1993.
 Regarding the warranty revision's impact on the industry, Ruehlmann added, "Our competition sells to the same retailers that we do.
 What our competition chooses to do is their decision.
 Our decision was based on our belief that this is the right thing to do for retailers."